-VSF Publishes Draft Technical Recommendation TR-03 for Studio Video
+VSF Publishes Draft Technical Recommendation TR-03 for Studio Video over IP

 Atlanta, Georgia, October 21, 2015 — The Video Services Forum [VSF] announced today the

 draft publication of Technical Recommendation TR-03 "Transport of Uncompressed Elementary

 Stream Media over IP," produced by the VSF Studio Video over IP (SVIP) Activity Group.

 The VSF SVIP Activity Group was tasked with developing a standard for Video over IP without SDI encapsulation with a specific concentration on live production.
 The group studied and documented requirements within the broadcast plant including video, audio, ancillary data, grouping, timing, sequencing, identities, and latency.
 It then researched current and proposed solutions, and developed a gap analysis between the requirements and existing solutions.